AnkitNigam1985/stratascratch.github.io/SQL Lectures/where-is-that-row.md

 ## NULL and IS NULL

-Data collection is not a flawless process and very often certain information is missing be that for privacy reasons, laws, faulty procedures or broken sensor equipment.
+Data collection is not a flawless process and very often certain information is missing be that for privacy reasons, laws, faulty procedures, or failures in capturing the full data.
 Missing information is represented by a special NULL value which applies to both numbers and text.

 In our titanic dataset we have missing data in almost all columns, most notably in `cabin` and `age` columns.